jschultz38/degenbot/README.md

 # TODO
 1. Reorganize imports
-2. KHL URL defaults to latest season, remove it from everything
-3. Figure out if there is a scraper friendly version of KHL: https://github.com/snoking-to-benchapp-csv/snoking-to-benchapp-csv.github.io/wiki
+2. Figure out if there is a scraper friendly version of KHL: https://github.com/snoking-to-benchapp-csv/snoking-to-benchapp-csv.github.io/wiki

 # Features to add
 1. Add support for other websites